Article-Beloved-Disciple

-One of the biggest puzzles in biblical scholarship concerns the identity of "the disciple whom Jesus loved."
-According to the Gospel of John, this was the disciple who leaned against Jesus during the Last Supper, and the only disciple present at the crucifixion.
-In addition, John 21:24 implies that the entire Gospel Of John is based on this disciple's memories.
+One of the biggest mysteries in biblical scholarship concerns the identity of "the disciple whom Jesus loved."
+According to the Gospel of John, this was the disciple who leaned on Jesus during the Last Supper, and the only male disciple present at the crucifixion.
+In addition, John 21:24 implies that the entire Gospel of John is based on this disciple's memories.
 Yet, oddly, it never gives his name.

 The other three gospels don't give his name either.
 In fact they never even mention this "Beloved Disciple" (as he is often called).
 They also say nothing about any disciple leaning on Jesus during the Last Supper or witnessing the crucifixion.
 Their total silence on the matter only adds to the mystery.

-Most biblical scholars doubt that John was the actual author.
-The gospel is written in elegant Greek, and it makes use of advanced philosophical concepts.
-It seems unlikely that a Galilean fisherman like John, whose native language was almost certainly Aramaic, would have written it.
+Most biblical scholars doubt that John was the final author.
+The gospel is written in elegant Greek, and it makes use of advanced theological concepts.
+It isn't the type of book that a Galilean fisherman like John, whose native language was almost certainly Aramaic, likely would have written.

 However, the evidence for identifying John Zebedee as the Beloved Disciple is far from conclusive.
-And many scholars believe that there are much better candidates.
-But before we get to their arguments, we first need to examine the main items of evidence:
+And many scholars believe that there are better candidates.
+But before we get to their arguments, we first need to list the main items of evidence:

 Item 1.
-The Gospel of John sometimes uses the word "disciple" to refer to any follower of Jesus.
+The Gospel of John sometimes uses the word "disciple" to describe any follower of Jesus.
 Thus, the Beloved Disciple wasn't necessarily one of the original twelve.

-Item 6.
+Item 5.
 During the crucifixion, the Beloved Disciple stood near the cross.
-This could indicate that he wasn't afraid of being arrested as a suspected follower of Jesus.
+This could indicate that he wasn't afraid of being arrested as a known follower of Jesus.

-Item 7.
-The Gospel of John says that Jesus made at least two visits to Jerusalem prior to his final visit during the week of the crucifixion.
+Item 6.
+The Gospel of John says that Jesus made several visits to Jerusalem prior to his final visit during the week of the crucifixion.
 He could have met the Beloved Disciple during one of these earlier visits.
-The writers of the other gospels appear to be unaware of any earlier visits to Jerusalem.
-That could help explain their silence about the Beloved Disciple.
+The authors of the other gospels appear to be unaware of any earlier visits to Jerusalem.
+That could help explain their silence about this disciple.

-Taken together, the evidence seems to indicate that the Beloved Disciple was a man, that he lived in or near Jerusalem and had a home there, and that he may have personally known at least one top Jewish religious official.
+Taken together, these items of evidence seem to indicate that the Beloved Disciple was a man, that he lived in or near Jerusalem and had a home there, and that he may have personally known at least one high-ranking Jewish religious official.
 Another possible conclusion is that Jesus met him during an earlier visit to Jerusalem, and formed a closer relationship with him than the other disciples realized.

 We know that Jesus had at least one secret disciple in Jerusalem.
 According to John 19:38, Joseph of Arimathea "was a disciple of Jesus, but secretly because he feared the Jews."
-This man had enough social prominence to allow him to personally ask Pilate for permission to remove Jesus from the cross and bury him.
-John 3:1-21 indicates that Jesus also knew an influential man named Nicodemus, "a member of the Jewish ruling council".
+This man had enough social prominence to be able to personally ask the Roman governor Pontius Pilate for permission to remove Jesus from the cross and bury him.
+Another influential man that Jesus knew was Nicodemus, who John 3:1-21 calls "a member of the Jewish ruling council".
 Thus Jesus had at least two friends or secret disciples who lived in Jerusalem.
 The Beloved Disciple could have been a third.

 So who was this "disciple whom Jesus loved"?
 Now that we have reviewed the main items of evidence, we can look at specific possibilities: